-C Corporation faces more government supervision due to its complex tax rules, compliances, legal formalities and higher protection to the owners.
-Many states require a lot of legal proceedings and formal meetings as to how the corporation is going to manage their internal affairs?
+C Corporation faces more government supervision due to its complex tax rules, compliances, legal formalities, and higher protection for the owners.
+Many states require a lot of legal proceedings and formal meetings as to how the corporation will manage its internal affairs?
 What are the strategies?
 What will their next plan be? etc

 No deduction of corporate losses

 There is no deduction available for corporate losses.
-The shareholders cannot write off that losses on their personal return.1,2
+The shareholders cannot write off those losses on their personal return.